harunzengin/riot_udp_echo_server/README.md

 ```
 client <messageToBeSent>
 ```
-This will send your message and wait for the reply for 2 seconds, if the reply is not present, it will throw a timeout error and continue sending messages.
+This will continously send your message and wait for the reply for 2 seconds, if the reply is not present, it will throw a timeout error and continue sending messages.
 Else, will print the reply message.

 ## References